Shreshtth/Handwritten_Digit_Recognition_ML_Project/README.md

 # Handwritten_Digit_Recognition_ML_Project
 I made a machine learning project that can detect any digit (0-9), using a 28*28 pixel image.
 The model is using Tensorflow, Keras, Opencv(CV2) and Matplotlib.
-This is a pretty good model as after multiple rruns, the accuracy has been nearly ~(97%).
+This is a pretty good model as after multiple runs, the accuracy has been nearly ~(97%).

 # Data Set used-
 MNIST dataset present is Keras Lib, consisting almost 60000 training exmaples and 10000 testing examples.